 2. Clean the keyboard

-If the problem doesn’t seem to be with the sensitivity settings, it might be due to dirt and dust build-up on the keyboard.
+If the problem doesn’t seem to be with the sensitivity settings, it might be due to dirt and dust or hair build-up on the keyboard.
 Over time, dirt and dust can accumulate on the keys.
 This can make them more sensitive and cause them to produce a character even when you don’t want them to.

 This problem is more common for membrane keyboards.
 Membrane keyboards have a layer of rubber that can attract dirt and dust.
 This can make them more difficult to clean.